doublechaintech/jewelry-flow-pro/README.md

-# jewelry-flow-pro

-In-person buying software for high-volume jewelry events.
-The app speeds up customer intake, keeps paperwork consistent, and gets checks printed before the customer leaves the table.
+## Jewelry Flow Pro

+Jewelry Flow Pro is the in-person buying stack our teams deploy at high-volume events.
+It replaces clipboards and ad‑hoc spreadsheets with a guided purchase flow that stays online or offline, ties every transaction to compliance artifacts, and gets the payout check printed before the seller leaves the table.

+This document is an internal product overview—not an open-source manual.
+Use it to brief new event staff, hardware teams, and operations analysts on what the platform delivers out of the box.

 ---

-## Why It Exists

-- Replace clipboards and manual data entry with a guided flow.
+## Outcomes We Promise

+- Intake is consistent even when temps rotate through the event.
-- Keep compliance docs (ID copy + bill of sale) organized per transaction.
+- Compliance packets (ID scan, bill of sale, check stub) stay linked per order.
-- Print checks on demand so customers leave paid.
+- Checks are printed and logged from the same flow that captured the deal.
+- Laptop restarts, flaky Wi-Fi, or printer swaps do not break the workflow.

 ---